 Please watch the message below from our founder

-Over the last month, the world has faced one of the most challenging times in history.
+Over the last several months, the world has faced one of the most challenging times in history.
 There is one thing that has not changed: Orphans need a home.
-Orphanages are often a vulnerable child’s last line of defense.
-That’s why Haven of Hope International partners with orphanages around the world to bring stability to their world.
+Orphanages are often a vulnerable child’s last line of defense, its essential we do what we can to bring stability to their world.